top of page

 I've missed the free National Trust Pass deal

-If you're reading this after all the passes have gone, or the promotion has ended, you can sign up for our newsletter here, then when the next offer for free passes goes live, you'll receive an email from us with instructions on how to claim one.
+If you're reading this after all the passes have gone or the promotion has ended, you can sign up for our newsletter here.
+When the next offer for free passes goes live, you'll receive an email from us with instructions on how to claim one.
 You can also follow us on Instagram, where we'll always post these free passes to our story to let you know they're available.

 We expect the next free National Trust passes to be available in October.
 The free passes are normally promoted in early spring, then again around early July and then late September/early October.